m-daniela/chat-app/Notes/work.md

 - [more on signcryption (definitions) - 2002?](https://www.iacr.org/archive/eurocrypt2002/23320080/adr.pdf)

-- this protocol is used by iMessage
+- this protocol is used by iMessage, with which the widespread adoption of secure instant messaging protocols started

 **Apple iMessage**
 - [official docs (this section)](https://support.apple.com/en-us/HT209110) say that iMessage and FaceTime use end to end encryption, attachements are also encrypted (are uploaded and deleted after 30 days if the message was not sent)